PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 07:14:56
+Last updated: 2024-04-08 07:15:33
-Random Quote: He let me have her.
-I have to say, it was pretty noble of him.
-He fell on his sword so that she could fall on mine. - Barney Stinson
+Random Quote: Barney: "Fine, we'll just have a nice, tasteful rehearsal dinner.
+Maybe at a French restaurant, I know just the place."Robin: "What's the name of the restaurant?"Barney: "La Sertag." - Barney Stinson